vsechnovcloudu/k8s.deployment/README.md

 - Project hosted on GitLab public service.
 Branches `dev, test, master` are used as a switch between target environments, where `master` is considered as *production*.
 Merge requests between branches are staging process with necessary approvals via [CODEOWNERS](https://docs.gitlab.com/ee/user/project/code_owners.html).
 - Kubernetes cluster running in Google Cloud Platform - each cluster with names (`my-cluster-*dev*`, `my-cluster-*test*` etc.) represents one environment.
+- During pipeline run, branch switch is realized by $CI_COMMIT_REF_NAME variable - which contains branch (or tag) name.
+This is used for selecting right Kubernetes cluster, to select Terraform workspace and to select correct variable file for Terraform during deployment phase.
 - Each service has it's own repository similar to this one, containing application code, tests and also Terraform code describing the service itself (normally imported as Terraform module from central repository).

 # Required variables set on GitLab CI pipeline parameter store